openwallet-foundation/bifold-wallet/docs/design/mobile-verifier.md

 ## Proof Request multilingual labels

-We can define localization for attributes/predicates from predefined templates.
+We can use OCA approach for resolving dynamic labels as it is done for credentials.
-But How to do it for dynamically added templates in the future? - TBD
+Using that application can provide information for predefined templates.

 > Changes in Aries Bifold